konstantinosrigos/team1_centralized_exercise/README.md

 Exercise description: https://coderefinery.github.io/git-collaborative/centralized/

-This is the README file of our repo.
+Changed this line: This is the README file of our repo.

+Added some text to this file